-Originally, the building was a place that African American soldiers could relax, play games, or read books from the library.
+Originally, the building was a place where African American soldiers could relax, play games, or read books from the library.

 Because of segregation, blacks were not allowed to go to the main library.
 Books were shipped to this building enabling black citizens to read.

-The building stayed open as a USO during the war and then closed.
+The building stayed open as a USO during World War II and then closed.
 It later served as a community center for residents of Hattiesburg and then it became a storage facility.

 In 2009, the building began a new life as a museum thanks to the efforts of Iola Williams, a native of Hattiesburg.

-The African American Military Museum is located at 305 E. 6th Street and is a great place to learn more about the brave men and women who sacrificed so much for our country, such as the Harlem Hellfighters, Jesse L. Brown, and Ruth Bailey Earl.
+The African American Military Museum is located at 305 E. 6th Street and is a great place to learn more about the brave men and women who sacrificed so much for the United States, such as the Harlem Hellfighters, Jesse L. Brown, and Ruth Bailey Earl.